cristianolopesdefreitas/PureJSImageGallery/README.md

 ### Thumbnail configuration

-Every small picture should have a reference to a bigger picture, it should be on a date attribute.
+Every small picture should have a reference to a bigger picture, it should be on a data-attribute "data-image-url".

 ```bash